jasonwadsworth/AWS-CrossAccount-CrossRegion-Pipeline/Readme.md

 - _SecondaryCrossAccountCMK_ - not used for developer accounts

 Once this is done you will have a bucket that gets data both from your account's builds and the "real" build account's builds.
-This will keep your account in sync at all times, while allowing you to test on a private fork.
+This will keep your account in sync at all times, while allowing you to test on a private branches.

+## Final Thoughts

+Use the `ExampleProjectPipelineSimple.yaml` file as your baseline for building pipelines.
+There is one important element to this template that, left out, could cause builds to run on every developer's account.
+You'll notice the `Fn::If` statements on the builds.
+These are used to turn off the automatic webhooks for the developer accounts.
+If you are all using the same repository this is imporant.
+If you are using forks, where each developer is forking the main repository, they you can treat your account as though it is NOT a developer account.

 Note On GitHub